 If you purchase a Tier 2 or a Tier 3 prescription, and there is a chemically equivalent Tier 1 prescription available, then you must pay the applicable coinsurance as listed above plus the difference between the cost of the Tier 2 or Tier 3 prescription and the cost of the Tier 1 prescription.
 This is referred to as an ancillary charge.
-If the physician writes on the prescription "dispense as written", there will not be any ancillary charges.
+If the physician writes on the prescription "dispense as written" or DAW and has not completed a medical necessity prior authorization, ancillary charges will apply.
+If the member/physician has requested a medical necessity prior authorization for the Tier 2 or Tier 3 medication and the authorization has been approved, then the ancillary charges will be waived.
+Ancillary charges that you are required to pay will not reduce any deductible or out-of-pocket maximum that may apply to your plan.